-- Tickets to an event, especially if you join them, builds stronger relationships and gives opportunity to build cherished memories.
+- Tickets to an event, especially if you join them, builds stronger relationships and gives the opportunity to build cherished memories.

 - Better quality equipment can be very useful.
 Cheap equipment can get frustrating.
 Please cultivate responsibility and promote them passing on their old equipment. 😉

 - Clothing items, either useful for their sport or from their favorite team are much appreciated.